In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

 With a sizeable investment already made in the platform, it had to succeed.
 Pratik was not only the data analyst in the team, he was also working with the banking platform vendor’s technical team to upskill them to ensure the platform met the UK regulatory requirements.

-## No second chances, the banking framework had to be right first time
+## The banking framework had to be right first time

 There was one more challenge to be factored in.
 This was a resubmission – the bank had earlier given its licence with restrictions back to the regulator.